First Look at 2014 Season: Uneven Demand

 Tiffany chairman Michael Kowalski called the results “disappointing” in a press release and noted that the rising U.S. dollar will cause “headwinds” for the company’s international business.

-Signet Group/Zales was the first major retail jeweler to post seasonal figures, noting that same-store seasonal U.S. sales were up 2.5%, about half of the previous years’ growth.
+Signet Group/Zales was the first major retail jeweller to post seasonal figures, noting that same-store seasonal U.S. sales were up 2.5%, about half of the previous years’ growth.
 Zales, acquired by Sterling in 2014, posted a 3.5% increase in same store sales, which had been treading water for some years before the acquisition.
 Reading the statement, it appears that Zales’ holiday business was buoyed significantly through expanding its online channels.
 Signet Group/Zales noted that its combined ecommerce sales increased 90% for the season, but only by 20% when excluding the Zales division.

-Diamond demand was apparently not sufficient enough this past holiday season to cause a restocking rush that would enable the world’s diamond industry to escape the profit and credit squeeze that plagued it last year.
+Diamond demand was apparently not sufficient this past holiday season to cause a restocking rush that would enable the world’s diamond industry to escape the profit and credit squeeze that plagued it last year.
 Polished prices continue to soften while rough remains expensive.

 Prices at De Beers’ sights, which still comprise the single largest source of rough diamonds, have not declined.
 And Alrosa, which produces about one-third of the world’s diamonds by volume, is under severe pressure to raise prices after the collapse of the rouble and the extremely significant loss in oil revenues for Russia’s treasury.